-Group Number: WILLI Member ID number:
+Group Number: WILLI

-Authorization #: Provided on Authorization from Elderwood Health Plan
+Member ID number: Provided on Authorization from Elderwood Health Plan Authorization #: Provided on Authorization from Elderwood Health Plan

-If your clearinghouse is not listed below then you will need to work with them to establish Mediture LLC as a payer.
+If your clearinghouse is not listed below then you will need to work with them to establish Elderwood Health as a payer.
 Please let us know if and when this happens, so we can update our records accordingly.
 Once we are set up in your billing system to receive electronic claims, you will also need the Member ID number for your patient.
 This information is on the member ID card and provided on every Authorization that we send to you.
-From a workflow standpoint, if we provide you with an Authorization for service then we require that you provide the Authorization Number as a part of the electronic claim.
+From a workflow standpoint, if we provide you with an authorization for service, then we require that you provide the authorization number on the claim.
 This number should be entered in the "Prior Authorization" field of your billing system.